 The guys had chosen to fish this pond primarily because it had a thick sheet of safe ice.
 In fact we had to drill through 5-7 inches of ice, whereas some other ponds in the Cape region only had 3 inches of ice.
 While it's possible to ice fish on just 3 inches, these guys don't recommend it, and they prefer at least 5-7.

-If you would like to learn more about our ice fishing strategy, including information about the pond we were fishing, water depth where we set our traps, bait and other ice fishing equipment and advice, then please watch our new ice fishing tutorial video for a complete overview.
+If you would like to learn more about our ice fishing strategy, including water depth, where we set our traps, bait and other ice fishing equipment and advice, then please watch our new ice fishing tutorial video for a complete overview.

 Before we could even get situated and set all our traps, I heard Jeff yelling my name and saw him pointing to one of the first traps we had set.
 The flag was standing straight up, fish on!